x Graptoveria 'Fred Ives'

 Echeveria 'Fred Ives'

-x Graptoveria 'Fred Ives' is a beautiful succulent plant that produces large clumps of rosettes that grow up to 8 inches (20 cm) tall and up to 1 foot (30 cm) in diameter.
+x Graptoveria 'Fred Ives' is a beautiful succulent that produces large clumps of rosettes that grow up to 8 inches (20 cm) tall and up to 1 foot (30 cm) in diameter.
 The plant grows up to 2 feet (60 cm) tall.
-Depending on the time of year and growing conditions, broad and waxy leaves are pearly bronze to purplish-yellow-orange to blue-green.
-Flowers are pale yellow, sometimes with red spots, and appear in summer on up to 2 feet (60 cm) long, arching stems.
+Depending on the year's time and growing conditions, the broad and waxy leaves are pearly bronze, purplish-yellow-orange to blue-green.
+Flowers are pale yellow, sometimes with red spots, and appear in summer on arching up to 2 feet (60 cm) long stems.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 The rules for Graptopetalum care are similar to those for most succulents.
 Container-bound plants thrive in a mixture of peat, sand, or other grit, topsoil, and a little bit of compost.
 Full sun is the best situation, but they will also grow in partial sun with slightly rangy results.

 Graptopetalums need excellent drainage and moderate water.
 You can tell when to water by sticking your finger in the soil.
 If it is dry several inches down or the fleshy leaves are looking shriveled, you should water.
 Overwatering is a cause of root rots, and the plant can get several pest infestations.